Saoa35/Node-Mongo-ToDo/README.md

-This project is a block of travel around the world with various interesting articles.
+This is a web site with various interesting articles  of travel around the world.
 The project implements registration, authorization, writing an article, adding photos to it, with the ability to edit the article, add likes and comments.
 It was created by using HTML, CSS, Tailwind, JS, React, ReactHooks, ReactRouterDom ReduxToolkit, NodeJS, MongoDB.

 ![355661949_2246625688866618_2312630790504223011_n](https://github.com/Saoa35/My-Blog/assets/78507597/60da57a4-b92a-498d-89d4-f46b0644deb2)